southalc/types/README.md

 The defined type 'types::binary' works like the standard 'file' type and uses all the same attributes, but the 'content' attribute type must be a base64 encoded string.
-This is useful for distributing small files that may be security sensitive such as Kerberos keytabs.
+This is useful for distributing small binary files.

 The defined type `types::type` replaces the legacy create_resources() by abstracting the resource type as [documented here.](https://puppet.com/docs/puppet/5.5/lang_resources_advanced.html#implementing-the-create_resources-function)